 You get people to care about your offer and sale by making your sale about them.

-We hope the Black Friday ideas for small businesses we shared helps you secure a bag this holiday season.
-Remember, Black Friday, Small Business Saturday and Cyber Monday aren’t the only days you can have a sale.
+We hope the Black Friday ideas for small businesses we shared help you secure a bag this holiday season.
+Remember, Black Friday, Small Business Saturday, and Cyber Monday aren’t the only days you can have a sale.
 You can go straight up until the end of the year if you want to!

 As an Amazon Associate, we may earn commissions from qualifying purchases from Amazon.com.